-Several major ethical theories are reviewed in this course.
-In this course adult learners are asked to examine personal values through readings and workplace analysis; and to formulate a management philosophy incorporating business ethics, government accountability, human rights, and a responsible lifestyle in the contemporary world.
+This course will focus on reviewing everal major ethical theories.
+Students will be asked to examine personal values through readings and workplace analysis, and to formulate a management philosophy incorporating business ethics, government accountability, human rights, and a responsible lifestyle in the contemporary world.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Become familiar with the fundamental elements for the ancient religious traditions of Islam, Hinduism and Christianity.

 - Identify the time management approach one is currently using.